-- Applicants should be recent graduates of a recognized graduate-level program in conservation or be able to demonstrate the acquisition of equivalent skills and knowledge through work/life experience.
+Applicants should be emerging professionals who are recent graduates of a recognized graduate-level program in conservation, or have acquired equivalent skills, knowledge and experience through other means.

-Three letters of recommendation are also required, and should be provided separately by the referees.
-All materials should be received by May 5.
+Three letters of recommendation should be provided separately by the referees.
+All materials must be received by July 1, 2021.

-This fellowship has been generously underwritten by the Pine Tree Foundation of New York.
+This fellowship is generously supported by the Pine Tree Foundation of New York.